 Equipment-only grants are for requests up to $5000, for one year.
 This is a competitive grant cycle.
 We are seeking to invest in those proposals showing the strongest anticipated health gains as well as the greatest intensity and duration of use/interaction to achieve those health gains.
 Each grant cycle may have differing parameters regarding area of focus, both in terms of agency and geographic location.
 Please review the specific parameters for the current grant cycle to determine if this opportunity is a fit for your agency.

 The Healthy Eating Equipment Grant application is now closed.
-All applications were required to be submitted by 5:00 p.m. on Monday, March 25.
+All applications were due by 5:00 p.m. on Monday, March 24.

 Examples of equipment that may be purchased as a part of a Healthy Eating Equipment Grant include (but are not limited to) the following:

-- Kitchen equipment (pots, pans, slicers, sectionizers, etc.)
+- Kitchen equipment (pots, pans, slicers, sectionizers, non-disposable tableware and utensils, etc.)

 - Food transport (vans, trucks, etc.)

-Key dates for the 2013 Healthy Eating Equipment Grant Cycle:
+Key Dates for the 2014 Healthy Eating Equipment Cycle

-- February 18: Webinar - "Grant Cycle Overview and How to Apply" [slides, recording]
+- February 19: Webinar - “Grant Cycle Overview and How to Apply”

-- Week of April 22: Grant selection announced
+- Week of April 21: Grant recipients announced

 Frequently Asked Questions

-Does a congregation need to be a member of the Council of Churches in order to apply?
+Does an agency need to be an NCRPA member in order to apply?

-Why is this grant cycle in partnership with the Council of Churches?
+Why is this grant cycle in partnership with NCRPA?

-Will these healthy eating grants always focus on faith communities?
+Will healthy eating equipment grants always focus on parks and recreation?